 Singer songwriter David Gray is back with his tenth studio album, ‘Mutineers’ and 'Back in the World' is the first single to be released from his long awaited album.

-The artist, who begins his US tour September 21, explained why this offering is different from his others.
+who begins his US tour September 21, explained why this offering is different from his others.

 “I realised I was looking for some kind of epiphany, some new sonic terrain to see something that would inspire me and lift me to capture some kind of hallelujah moment, some sort of energy rather than just the jottings of a middle aged man set to music.
 I wanted to sort of… I wanted that uplift.”